A decoupled, stable, and second-order integrator for the Landau--Lifshitz--Gilbert equation with magnetoelastic effects: Introduction

 The discretization used in~\cite{bppr2013,normington2025decoupled} for the conservation of linear momentum equation is of first order, and highly dissipative due to the implicit solver applied.
 Whilst this is beneficial for the convergence analysis, it can spoil any long-term behavior of the numerical solution in practical simulations.
 This numerical dissipation can be directly linked to whether or not the scheme is of second order when investigated through the Newmark--\(\beta\) scheme~\cite{newmark1959method}.
 The Newmark--\(\beta\) scheme takes two parameters, \(\beta\) and \(\gamma\), and requires \(\gamma=1/2\) to be second-order, and for purely elastic materials requires \(\beta \geq 1/4\) for unconditional stability.
 Formally, the discretization applied to the conservation of momentum equation in~\cite{bppr2013,normington2025decoupled} can be matched with a Newmark--\(\beta\) scheme with parameters \(\beta = 1,\gamma=3/2\) and an alternative initialization step.

 In this work, we propose a decoupled algorithm based on the general Newmark--\(\beta\) scheme for the conservation of momentum equation, in conjunction with an extension of the midpoint scheme from~\cite{akrivis2025projection} for the LLG equation.
-We show that this approach yields for the LLG equation with magnetostriction an integrator that is decoupled, fully linear, unconditionally stable, and (formally) second-order in time.
-We do not prove convergence toward weak solutions, but confirm the expected second-order convergence in time (of the error measured in the $H^1$-norm, for both the displacement and the magnetization, as well as of the unit-length constraint violation, measured in the natural $L^1$-norm) by means of numerical experiments.
+We show that this approach yields for the LLG equation with magnetostriction an integrator that is decoupled, fully linear, unconditionally stable (in the sense that no CFL-type coupling condition between the spatial and time discretization parameters is required for stability), and (formally) second-order in time.
+Unlike~\cite{bppr2013,normington2025decoupled}, we do not prove convergence toward weak solutions, but confirm the expected second-order convergence in time (of the error measured in the $H^1$-norm, for both the displacement and the magnetization, as well as of the unit-length constraint violation, measured in the natural $L^1$-norm) by means of numerical experiments.
 Moreover, we numerically assess the stability of the algorithm, and show that the proposed method is more energy-preserving and demonstrates significantly lower artificial dissipation than the previously employed schemes~\cite{bppr2013,normington2025decoupled}, which is of fundamental importance to describe dynamic processes with high-frequency oscillations (nutation).

 The remainder of this work is organized as follows: In Section~\ref{sec:model}, we introduce the model of dynamic magnetoelasticity.
-The fully discrete decoupled midpoint-Newmark-\(\beta\) method for its solution can be found in Section~\ref{algorithm} (Algorithm~\ref{alg_verlet}).
-The stability analysis of the algorithm is performed in Section~\ref{analysis}.
-Finally, Section~\ref{sec:numerics} is devoted to numerical experiments assessing the accuracy, stability, and energy conservation properties of the proposed method.
+The fully discrete decoupled midpoint-Newmark-\(\beta\) method for its solution can be found in Section~\ref{algorithm} (Algorithm~\ref{alg_verlet}) along with the main results concerning its well-posedness, energetic behavior, stability, and accuracy in the realization of the unit-length constraint.
+Section~\ref{sec:numerics} is devoted to numerical experiments Finally, the proofs of all results are discussed in Section~\ref{analysis}.